 The Joint Vienna Institute (JVI) is a cooperative venture of six international organizations and the Austrian Authorities (Oesterreichische Nationalbank and Ministry of Finance).
 The JVI began operations in 1992 to provide training to officials and managers from former centrally planned economies to assist them with the transition to market-based systems.
 In addition to the sponsoring organizations, a number of bilateral donors support the financial operations of the JVI.
-Since its establishment, nearly 40,000 course participants have been trained at the JVI.
+Since its establishment, over 40,000 course participants have been trained at the JVI.

 While the operations of the JVI were originally subject to a sunset clause, demand for training in the JVI-eligible countries proved higher than originally envisaged.
 In 2002, the IMF and Austria therefore decided to tum the JVI into a permanent training institution to support and supplement the national efforts of JVI-eligible countries.
 The 2002 understandings between the IMF and Austria are reflected in the Memorandum of Understanding on the Continuation of the Joint Vienna Institute (MoU), which was signed by the IMF and Austria on March 13, 2002.
 These understandings are also reflected in the amended Agreement for the Establishment of the JVI, which was signed by the IMF, Austria and several other international organizations, and which came into effect on May 1, 2003.